President, Kaiser Permanente Washington

 Before joining Kaiser Permanente, Mullaney served in several leadership positions, including corporate vice president of Strategic Service Lines and Regional Surgical Services, and vice president of Hospital Operations and Cardiovascular, Surgical Services Lines at Fairview Health Services, a seven-hospital system based in Minneapolis.
 Before that, she was director of Provider Relations and Contracting at Vivius, Inc., a venture capital-funded start-up.
 Mullaney worked extensively with Specialty Care Services at the University of Minnesota and Fairview Health Services.

-Mullaney serves on several local boards of directors, including Challenge Seattle, the Seattle Metropolitan Chamber of Commerce, Washington Roundtable, and Washington Healthcare Forum.
+Mullaney serves on several local boards of directors, including Challenge Seattle, Washington STEM, the Seattle Metropolitan Chamber of Commerce, Washington Roundtable, Washington Healthcare Forum, and Saltchuk.
 She was also appointed to the Governor’s Career Connect Washington Task Force.

 Mullaney received a master's degree in health care policy and management from the University of Massachusetts, Amherst, and a bachelor's degree from Eastern Connecticut State University.
 She is a member of the American College of Healthcare Executives and represents Kaiser Permanente at the International Federation of Health Plans' Executive Development Programme, which includes a respected cohort of global health care leaders.